bmaupin/epub-bibles/README.md

 ## About

-This is a simple attempt to generate well-formatted EPUB Bibles intended primarily for use with E-readers.
+This is a simple attempt to generate well-formatted EPUB Bibles intended primarily for use with e-readers.

 This is loosely inspired by [Standard Ebooks](https://standardebooks.org/), which [does not include Bibles as part of their collection](https://standardebooks.org/contribute/collections-policy).